Collaborative Honeypot Defense in UAV Networks: A Learning-Based Game Approach: Introduction

 To address these issues, this paper proposes a novel incentive-driven honeypot-based collaborative UAV defense scheme to enhance defensive effectiveness, in which optimal, fair, and feasible incentives are offered to promote UAVs' honest cooperation in the face of information asymmetry and network dynamics.
-Firstly, we present a UAV honeypot game framework consisting of multiple UAVs and a ground control station (GCS) serving as the network operator.
+Firstly, we present a UAV honeypot game{-based} framework consisting of multiple UAVs and a ground control station (GCS) serving as the network operator.
 In the game, as shown in Fig.~\ref{fig:model}, the GCS designs a series of contracts (specifying the relation among VDD size, VDD cost, communication delay, and rewards) for heterogeneous UAVs, and each UAV chooses a contract to share its defense data.
-Then, we formulate the optimal contract design problem for GCS under practical constraints and different levels of information asymmetry.
-Next, by leveraging the revelation principle, we analytically derive the optimal contract under \emph{partial information asymmetry} (i.e., GCS knows the numbers of different types of UAVs) and rigorously prove its truthfulness, fairness, budget feasibility (BF), and computational efficiency.
-Furthermore, under \emph{complete information asymmetry} (i.e., GCS only knows the number of UAVs), we develop a two-tier reinforcement learning (RL) algorithm to dynamically acquire optimal contracts for different types of UAVs via trials with high adaption to the fast-changing network environment.
+Then, we formulate the optimal contract design problem for the GCS under practical constraints and different levels of information asymmetry.
+Next, by leveraging the revelation principle, we analytically derive the optimal contract under \emph{partial information asymmetry} (i.e., the GCS only knows the distribution of UAVs' private types) and rigorously prove its truthfulness, fairness, budget feasibility (BF), and computational efficiency.
+Furthermore, under \emph{complete information asymmetry} (i.e., {the GCS doesn't know any information of UAVs' private types even for its distribution}), we develop a two-tier reinforcement learning (RL) algorithm to dynamically acquire optimal contracts for different types of UAVs via trials with high adaption to the fast-changing network environment.